 Public and private city and themed tours

-From 1 August public guided tours of the city will take place as follows:
+Public guided tours of the city are taking place as follows:

 Saturday, 9.45 am: German and French